ANGEL OTERO at his Brooklyn Studio, 2026. Photography by JAVIER ROMERO. Courtesy of ANGEL OTERO and HAUSER & WIRTH

 Angel Otero: a homecoming

 Angel Otero builds surfaces and then destroys them.
-He pours oil paint onto glass, lets it dry, peels it away in fragile sheets, and repositions it onto canvas—a process that is at once controlled and uncertain.
+He oil paints onto plexiglass, lets it dry, peels it away in sheets, and collages sections onto canvas—a process that is at once controlled and uncertain.
 What emerges from that tension is work between abstraction and figuration, between the intimate and the historical, between remembered and reconstructed.
 The Puerto Rican artist, based between San Juan and New York, has spent his career developing a practice that centres on personal memory in art—crabs escaping across his grandfather’s floor, the texture of a childhood home, the weight of distance—while remaining in dialogue with the history of painting, from Spanish Baroque tradition to Abstract Expressionism.
 His first solo exhibition in the UK, Agua Salada, presented at Hauser & Wirth Somerset, marks a significant expansion of that practice into sculpture and film, and a homecoming of an entirely different kind.

 ‘Angel Otero.
 Agua Salada’ will be on display at Hauser & Wirth Somerset from 2 May to 18 October 2026.